 The Problem with Chronic Stress

 For one, the cortisol your adrenal glands produce revs up your immune system and is highly inflammatory.
-This makes sense if you have an open wound and need to use inflammation to fight infection, it’s less helpful, and even harmful, if you are chronically stressed because you are working 80 hours a week or your marriage is on the rocks.
+This makes sense if you have an open wound and need to use inflammation to fight infection, it’s less helpful, and even harmful if you are chronically stressed because you are working 80 hours a week or your marriage is on the rocks.
 Sustaining a high level of inflammation is dangerous because it puts you on the autoimmune spectrum, and, if it continues over time, can trigger an autoimmune disease.
 Your body recognizes this, so it actually suppresses your immune system after a cortisol spike, leaving it anywhere from 40% – 70% below the baseline, to balance out the initial burst of inflammation.

 When you experience acute stress, such as a bear attack or the flu, your body’s natural short-term inflammatory response is exactly what you want to temporarily boost your immune system and give you energy to run and immune cells to fight the flu.
-However, in today’s world, we are all experiencing more long-term and chronic stress, such as always being available on our smart devices, working long hours, and over committing ourselves.
+However, in today’s world, we are all experiencing more long-term and chronic stress, such as always being available on our smart devices, working long hours, and over-committing ourselves.
 We are not shutting off and unplugging, giving our bodies a chance to rest and recover.
 As a result, your body continuously cycles through periods of high inflammation, which can damage the gut lining, and a suppressed immune system, which leaves your gut vulnerable to pathogens you might be ingesting.

 Furthermore, when your stress response kicks in, your digestive system shuts down.
-If you’re running from a predator, you need blood flow concentrated in your limbs for fleeing and your brain for problem solving, not in your gut for digesting your lunch.
+If you’re running from a predator, you need blood flow concentrated in your limbs for fleeing and your brain for problem-solving, not in your gut for digesting your lunch.

-How this Impacts Your Health
+How Stress Impacts Your Health

 In this vulnerable state when the digestive system is suppressed or shut down, and your immune system is suppressed, harmful bacteria are able to multiply unchecked.
 The digestive system is temporarily unable to fight off bad bacteria by producing enough good bacteria to combat them, which can lead to imbalances in your gut flora such as Candida overgrowth.

-What’s more, a shortage of good bacteria and an excess of yeast or bad bacteria can actually cause you to experience more stress because 95% of your serotonin (the “feel good” neurotransmitter that regulates mood, well-being, and sleep) is produced in the gut, and this production is slowed when you’re battling yeast overgrowth, a parasite, or other gut problems.
+What’s more, a shortage of good bacteria and an excess of yeast or bad bacteria can actually cause you to experience more stress because 95% of your serotonin (the “feel-good” neurotransmitter that regulates mood, well-being, and sleep) is produced in the gut, and this production is slowed when you’re battling yeast overgrowth, a parasite, or other gut problems.

 How to Combat Stress and Maintain a Healthy Gut